 Malta does not have taxes on gift, inheritance, and, in some cases, on property.

 The corporate tax in Malta is 35%, but the tax rate on dividends and royalties is 0%.
-However, due to an imputation-based taxation system the effective corporate tax rate can be lowered down to 5%.
+However, due to an imputation-based taxation system, the effective corporate tax rate can be lowered down to 5%.

-On paper, Malta charges 35% tax on personal income.
+On paper, Malta charges a 35% tax on personal income.
 However, Residence permits for executives and high-net-worth ex-pats allow significant tax allowances where the maximum income tax rate is only 15%.